 - Copies of readings or research related to the assignment.

-Located in A61 Humanities, the Writing Center is open Monday through Thursdays 10AM – 6PM; Fridays 10AM – 3PM.
-Our second location for on-campus residents, Rieber Hall 115, is open Sunday through Thursday, 7-9PM.
-Our third location for students who need help with research and writing, Powell Library 228, is open Sunday through Thursday, 6-9PM.
-Writers may make an appointment at either location by visiting our website: www.wp.ucla.edu/uwc and click on Make an Appointment For questions, call us at 310-206-1320, e-mail us at firstname.lastname@example.org or just drop in.
+Our A61 Kaplan (formerly Humanities) location and our Social Science Satellite (in Powell 238) are open Monday through Thursdays 10AM – 6PM; Fridays 10AM – 3PM.
+Our Rieber Hall 162 location (for dorm residents only) is open Sunday through Thursday, 7-9PM.
+The Powell Library 238 Evening location is open Sunday through Thursday, 6-9PM.
+Writers may make an appointment at either location by visiting our website: www.wp.ucla.edu/uwc and click on Make an Appointment For questions, call us at 310-206-1320, e-mail us at email@example.com or just drop in.

 We appreciate your announcing our services to your classes and underscoring the Student Writing Center by a note in your syllabi.
 If you would like to orient your students to the Undergraduate Writing Center’s services, we are happy to send a PLF to your class to give a brief presentation on all the UWC has to offer.
 You should also feel free to refer individual students to the UWC.